playframework/playframework/documentation/manual/working/javaGuide/main/akka/JavaAkka.md

 Of course, other Akka artifacts can be added transitively.
 Use [sbt-dependency-graph](https://github.com/jrudolph/sbt-dependency-graph) to better inspect your build and check which ones you need to add explicitly.

-If you also want to update Akka HTTP, you should also add its dependencies explicitly:
+If you haven't switched to the Netty server backend and therefore are using Play's default Akka HTTP server backend, you also have to update Akka HTTP.
+Therefore, you need to add its dependencies explicitly as well:

 @[akka-http-update](code/javaguide.akkaupdate.sbt)